Hilton Honors American Express Business Card 2023 Review

 Once you reach $150,000 in purchases in a calendar year, you earn one point per dollar on your top two spending categories going forward.

 There's no limit on the total number of points you can earn.
-This card has a $95 annual fee.
+This card has a $295 annual fee ($375 if application is received on or after 2/1/24) (see Rates & Fees; terms apply).

 American Express Business Platinum Card